 If you are interested in taking music theory or composition, you should take the Music Theory Placement Exam, Monday, September 12, 8:30-9:20 a.m or Tuesday, September 13, 12:00-12:50 p.m, Music Hall Room 103.
 Results of this Exam will determine if you need to take MUSC 110: Materials of Music and/or MUSC 103: Musicianship Lab I, or if you place in MUSC 204: Musical Structures and/or MUSC 104: Musicianship Lab II.

 - Spelling and identifying written intervals, triads, and 7th chords

 - Analysis of a short phrase for cadences and harmonies

 - Aural identification of intervals, chords, and a short harmonic progression

 - A brief melodic dictation excerpt

-Students who have scored a 4 or 5 on the AP Music Theory Exam are automatically exempted from Music Theory I (200) and need not take the Placement Exam.
+Students who have scored a 4 or 5 on the AP Music Theory Exam are granted 6 credits.